antoinedespres/Software-Testing-Q-team/README.md

 ### Server signatures / FTP or SSH connection

 **Descrption:** when trying to connect to the website via FTP or SSH, a welcome message should not mention the tech stack versions because this information can be used to perform attacks on vulnerable versions.

+## Issue creation strategy

+We have created multiple labels according to the issue type (UI/UX for frontend, bug for backend, security).
+We have also defined some priority levels.
+In our issues, we always write the actual behavior and the expected behavior, the affected version(s) and the reproductibility (random, systematic).